jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

 ```

 ### Amsterdam to Rome Test
-An alternate quick way to look for the flow of traffic through the network topology is for the router in question to clear counters on a the potential egress interfaces and then run a measurable amount of traffic through the router and see which interface packet counters increment.
-To continue in our validation from the previous step we will go to router xrd02 and determine if our packet flow next-hops to router xrd03 or xrd05.
+An alternate quick way to look for the flow of traffic through the network is to clear counters on the router's potential egress interfaces and then run a measurable amount of traffic and see which interface packet counters increment.
+To continue in our validation from the previous step we will go to router xrd02 and determine if our packet flow next-hops to router xrd03 or xrd06.

 Lets get our test setup ready.
 For this test we will be using a tool called iPerf3 which allows us to do various types of traffic generation.

   1. Log into the Rome VM with ssh.
   2. Run the following cli command to start iPerf3 and run it as a service *iperf3 -s -D*
   3. Log into xrd02 with ssh.
-  4. On xrd02 run the command *clear counter interface gi x/x/x/x* on the interface facing xrd03 and xrd05
+  4. On xrd02 run the command *clear counter interface gi x/x/x/x* on the interface facing xrd03 and xrd06
   5. Log into the Amsterdam VM with ssh.
   6. Run the following cli command to start iPerf3 test: *iperf3 -c 20.0.0.1*
   7. Go back to xrd02 and now look at the interface counters and see which incremented by several hundred packets
   8. You can repeat this hop by hop through the network to determine the flow path.

-See the command output that demonstartes this test below.
+See the command output that demonstrates this test below.
 Some output truncated for brevity:

 Rome VM
   ```